Ferdinand II of Naples: Sexuality

-Cardinal Bernardo Dovizi da Bibbiena in a print of the eighteenth century, Carlo Faucci.
+Cardinal Bernardo Dovizi da Bibbiena in a print of the eighteenth century.
+Carlo Faucci.

-Although Ferrandino has not then "for his conscience" revealed to anyone the relationship if not to a few people, including precisely the Dovizi (with whom he used to speak "freely of everything") and the Marquis of Pescara Alfonso II d'Avalos, the fame of the great beauty of this Catherine came to the ears of Ludovico il Moro who at that time was in Asti in the company of the King of France, who was always eager to have beautiful women around him.
-Ludovico then sent a put to Catherine inviting her to go to Asti to please the king and offered her in return the sum of over 3500 ducats that should have been used to pay for the trip.
+Although Ferrandino did not then "for his conscience" reveal to anyone the relationship if not to a few people, including precisely the Dovizi (with whom he used to speak "freely of everything") and the Marquis of Pescara Alfonso II d'Avalos, the fame of the great beauty of this Caterina came to the ears of Ludovico il Moro, who at that time was in Asti in the company of the King of France and was always eager to have beautiful women around him.
+Ludovico then sent for the woman, inviting her to go to Asti to please the king and offering her in return the sum of over 3,500 ducats that could be used to pay for the trip.
 Caterina, however, outraged by the proposal, prayed to Ferrandino that he would help her to invent a good excuse to decline the offer, because "she neither wants nor can leave".
-He then decided, to the laughter of his friends, that Caterina promised the Moro to go and accept the offer in money, but that he instead stole the duchies from the man who would bring them to him and stay with him in Cesena.
+He then decided, to the laughter of his friends, that Caterina promised Ludovico il Moro to go and accept the offer in money, but that he instead stole the duchies from the man who would bring them to him and stay with him in Cesena.

-Nevertheless Ferrandino, since he had been told that Piero il Fatuo had tried to obtain the woman without succeeding, showed himself very willing to lend it to him, saying: "I want these women's things, like the others, to be common among us".
-Dovizi replied by saying that the exchange offer to Piero would certainly not be agreed, as Piero had lovers with him while Ferrandino did not, he also judged that his availability was due to the fact that in truth he did not like Caterina's "meat", something that Ferrandino assured him not to be true, claiming "that he likes everything about her" and that indeed before leaving "he wants another feast".
+Nevertheless, Ferrandino, since he had been told that Piero il Fatuo had tried to obtain the woman without succeeding, showed himself very willing to lend it to him, saying: "I want these women's things, like the others, to be common among us".
+Dovizi replied by saying that the exchange offer to Piero would certainly not be agreed to, as Piero had lovers with him while Ferrandino did not.
+He also judged that his availability was due to the fact that in truth he did not like Caterina's "meat", something that Ferrandino assured him not to be true, claiming "that he likes everything about her" and that indeed before leaving "he wants another feast".